ministryofjustice/prison-visits-2/README.md

 ### Development

-Emails will be sent to [MailCatcher](http://mailcatcher.me/), if it's running.
+Emails will be sent to [MailCatcher](http://mailcatcher.me/), if it’s running.
 See its website for instructions.

 ### Environment variables